Global Education, News + People

 - 80 percent improve or maintain reading skills, a fundamental proficiency for the language itself as well as for earning the Seal of Biliteracy.

 Looking ahead with 20/20 clarity, the accomplishments from the past year only fuel our fire to continue to find ways to improve as a company and spread awareness about the long-lasting benefits of global education for students.
-For more information on how you can get involved, check out our global programs page or contact us directly.
+For more information on how you can get involved, check out our partnerships page or contact us directly.